cameronjamesw/american-history-quiz/README.md

 Welcome to the Star Spangled Quiz, a quiz surrounding American History from modern day America, right through to the 18th Century.

-## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://cameronjamesw.github.io/american-history-quiz

 ## Introduction

 ### A Brief Overview